 Occasionally patients find themselves still experiencing pain or other limiting symptoms, even after trying several different treatment options.
 Fortunately, there are other options available to relieve symptoms of nerve compression, like the minimally invasive endoscopic procedures performed at Laser Spine Institute.
-These procedures require no hospitalization or general anesthesia, and the recovery time is significantly shorter than most traditional open back surgeries.
+These procedures require no hospitalization and the recovery time is significantly shorter than most traditional open back surgeries.

 If you’re tired of dealing with the pain and discomfort of a pinched nerve, contact LSI today and we will review your MRI or CT scan, free of charge.